What you need to know before and after a lung transplant

-A lung transplant is not a cure and has risks as well as benefits.
-A transplant isn't suitable for everyone, but for some patients it may offer the best chance of a longer and better quality of life.
+The procedure isn't suitable for everyone and isn’t a cure as there are risks as well as benefits.
+But for those who are able to have one, it may offer the best chance of a longer and better quality of life.

 During a lung transplant, a single or pair of lungs are removed from one person (the donor) and given to another person (the recipient).

 There are many different causes of lung disease that might lead to needing a lung transplant.
 These include: idiopathic pulmonary fibrosis, cystic fibrosis, chronic obstructive pulmonary disease and pulmonary hypertension.

 Get information on why you might need a lung transplant and what tests are involved.

 Learn about how a lung transplant can help, possible complications and warning signs.

 At the transplant centre

 Find out about getting admitted to hospital, transplant surgery and when you can go home.

 Discover the best ways to stay mentally and physically healthy after a transplant.